Who Can Teach?

 Individual/Couple fee: $100, due annually

-*The BCC certification program and its content meet the national standards for NFP Teacher Training Programs of the US Conference of Catholic Bishops.
+*The BCC instructor training program meets the national standards for NFP Teacher Training Programs of the US Conference of Catholic Bishops.
 Program participants do not need to be of any particular faith background to teach the method.